everysportmediagroup/everysport-api-documentation/endpoints/GET_sports.md

     GET sports

 ## Description
-Returns a list of all Sport Objects available for the given APIKEY.

-List is sorted by name.
+Returns a list of all Sport Objects available for the given APIKEY, sorted by name.

 ## Parameters
 * apikey (required) - your APIKEY